Meet Our Natural Resources Team

 Lauren DiQuattro, Marin Natural Resources Crew Supervisor

 Conservation Corps North Bay is the oldest local nonprofit youth conservation corps in the country.
-Serving Marin and Sonoma Counties since 1982, CCNB has helped more than 12,000 young people break the cycle of poverty through education and job skills, while serving the environment and community.
+Serving Marin and Sonoma Counties since 1982, CCNB has helped thousands of young people achieve their goals through education and job skills, while serving the environment and community.